ChatGPTBox-dev/chatGPTBox/README.md

 - Extension may not detect the correct text input areas on the site.

-**Possible solutions: **
+**Possible solutions:**

-- Try enabling floating window mode in ChatGPTBox settings.This works better on sites that block side panels.
+- Try enabling floating window mode in ChatGPTBox settings.
+This works better on sites that block side panels.

 - Test on different pages (e.g. video page vs. homepage vs. comments)